soumyaxyz/NS3-for-authentication-schemes/instruction.md

 **Do not label if in doubt**.
 Make sure the labels you put are accurate.
 Attempt to label **at least  10 out of the 15** abstracts.

-The abstracts samples from before are labeled
+The abstracts samples from before are labeled.
+Since several lines of the second abstract is in French, the abstract cannot be labeled properly and is left undecided.

     # 10